An overview of the IB in Africa

 In 1977, the International School of Moshi Ltd, in Tanzania, became the first IB World School in Africa when it introduced the Diploma Programme (DP).
 In 2007, it also introduced the Middle Years Programme (MYP) and the Primary Years Programme (PYP).

-Today, 29 African countries offer IB programmes.
-Egypt has the highest number of IB World Schools in Africa with a total of 23, followed by Morocco with nine IB World Schools.
-In sub-Saharan Africa Tanzania, Kenya and Ghana have the highest number with each country being home to six IB World Schools.
+Today, 32 African countries offer IB programmes.
+These schools represent a cross-section of schools from private international schools, state-sponsored to full-scholarship schools serving the marginalized segments of society.
+Egypt has the highest number of IB World Schools in Africa with a total of 31, followed by Morocco with 15 IB World Schools.
+In sub-Saharan Africa, Ghana and South Africa both have 12 IB World Schools, Kenya has 11, Tanzania has 6, and Nigeria has 5 IB World Schools.

 The Aga Khan Academies is an integrated network of 18 co-educational K-12 residential schools (Africa, Central and South Asia and the Middle East).
-In Africa, the academies can be found in Uganda, Mozambique, Kenya and Tanzania offering IB programmes.
+In Africa, the academies which offer IB programmes are in Uganda, Mozambique, Kenya and Tanzania.

 Enko Education is a fast-growing network of African International Schools, helping to increase access to universities.
 With 12 schools across Africa, Enko Education aims to open 30 more schools in at least 20 African countries over the next five years.